-So below, you’ll find a guest post from Dr. Holtz, and a meditation that she graciously wrote and recorded specifically for you, screenwriters.
+So below, you’ll find a guest post from Dr. Holtz and a guided meditation for creativity and focus that she graciously wrote and recorded specifically for you, screenwriters.
 Both focus on accessing your creativity and connecting with your emotional, creative space.
+You can choose to partake in the creativity meditation at any point during the day or use it as a sleep meditation for creativity just before you turn out the lights.
 Take a deep breath and enjoy!

 As a writer, you have your own emotional, creative space.
 When you’re there, it feels like everything’s meant to be.
 Your ideas unfold and reveal themselves to you.
 You experience an organic connection to your creativity.